The Hermitage Mansion Story

 Inside the house, the builders repurposed the outmoded Federal-style woodwork by moving it into the more private, family bedrooms.
 In the public rooms, such as the parlors and the best guest bedrooms, Greek Revival-style mantels and woodwork were added.

 The highlight of the interior architectural additions was the cantilevered, elliptical staircase in the center hall.
 This replaced the previous “dog-leg” staircase, which was comprised of two straight flights of stairs with two landings.

 Prior to the fire, nearly every room was covered in French wallpaper.
 Jackson instructed that the damaged scenic paper in the hallways, illustrating the story of Telemachus adapted from Greek literature that Rachel selected originally, be replaced.

 The destroyed furnishings were replaced with Philadelphia Classical style pieces.
-When the builders completed house in 1837 the Hermitage mansion was perhaps the most fashionable house in Tennessee.
+When the builders completed the house in 1837, the Hermitage mansion was perhaps the most fashionable house in Tennessee.

 Visited by Millions

 Considered by many historians to be the best preserved early U.S. presidential home, the mansion at The Hermitage has welcomed approximately 16 million visitors from around the world since opening as a museum in 1889.